msaf9/software-engineering/docs/WATERFALLMODEL.md

 7. Maintenance:
    <p>Corrective, adaptive and perfective maintenance is carried out indefinitely to improve, update and enhance the product and its functionality.
 This could include releasing patch updates and new versions.</p>

+## Advantages

+<p>Today, Agile methodology is often used in place of the waterfall model.
+However, there are advantages to the waterfall approach, such as the following:</p>

+- Enables large or changing teams to move toward a common goal that's been defined in the requirements stage.

+- Forces structured, disciplined organization.

+- Simplifies understanding, following and arranging tasks.

+- Facilitates departmentalization and managerial control based on the schedule or deadlines.

+- Reinforces good coding habits to define before implementing design and then code.

+- Enables early system design and specification changes to be easily do.

+- Clearly defines milestones and deadlines.

 ## References

 - [ScienceDirect](https://www.sciencedirect.com/topics/computer-science/waterfall-methodology)